“O my son,

 (The Biography of Sufyan At-Thawri, pg 21)

-How many of us have attended classes and listened to heartfelt reminders regarding the Deen, or read something really beneficial on FB, so we shared and retweeted them manifold on the social media …but at the end of the day, we’re like: “Yeah it was a nice speech / post, but I’m still gonna do what I’m gonna do anyway.”
+How many of us have attended classes and listened to heartfelt reminders regarding the Deen, or read something really beneficial on the social media, so we shared and retweeted them manifold …but at the end of the day, we’re like: “Yeah it was a nice speech / post, but I’m still gonna do what I’m gonna do anyway.”

 We close our FB, we return to our homes, and nothing changes.

-So this is a reminder for me, and then to others.
-Knowledge should and must benefit ourselves foremost before anyone else, and something is seriously wrong if we’re gaining knowledge, but there is no improvement in our akhlaq.
+Knowledge should and must benefit ourselves foremost before anyone else.
+Something is seriously wrong if we’re gaining knowledge, but there is no improvement in our akhlaq.
 Abdullah Ibn al-Mubarak rahimahullah said:

 “One doesn’t become noble with any type of knowledge